magnusbaeck/logstash-filter-verifier/README.md

 * The default value of the `--diff-command` is `diff -u` which won't work on typical Windows machines.
 You'll have to explicitly select which diff tool to use.

+### Plugin ID (Daemon mode)

+The Daemon mode of Logstash Filter Verifier expects each plugin in the Logstash configuration to have a unique [ID](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html#plugins-filters-mutate-id).
+In order to test an existing Logstash configuration, which lacks these ID, there are two options:

+1. Permanently add the missing ID to the configuration.
+This can either be done by hand or with the help of [`mustache`](https://github.com/breml/logstash-config).

+       mustache lint --auto-fix-id <Logstash config files>

+2. Let Logstash Filter Verifier add the ID temporarily just for the execution of the test cases by adding the flag `--add-missing-id`.

 ## Development